 Figma also has decent prototyping and hand-off features, which eliminate the need to switch between multiple tools.

 ProtoPie is an advanced visual prototyping tool.
-It would fit in great into the workflows of designers and developers looking to quickly prototype how something is supposed to work, without wasting time writing code.
+It would fit in great into the workflows of designers and developers looking to quickly prototype how something is supposed to work (for example an e-commerce website), without wasting time writing code.

 Getting started with ProtoPie is quite easy, just check out their tutorials page.